 Much of the first few classes will be spent on logistical items, including but not limited to, taking roll, adding and dropping students, and getting to know each other.
 Please be patient.
 The math will start soon!
-Also note that this is a 5-unit class.
+Also note that this is a 4-unit class, during summer.
 By college standards, the course requires 2 hours of outside work per week per unit.
-For this class, you are expected to work 10 hours per week outside of class.
+For summer, this is doubled.
+For this class, you are expected to work 16 hours per week outside of class.